orionmiz/fastify-repro-web-stream-in-head/README.md

 $ npm run start
 ```

-3. Find an error message in the printed logs
+3. Find an error message from the printed logs

 ```
 TypeError [ERR_INVALID_ARG_TYPE]: The "string" argument must be of type string or an instance of Buffer or ArrayBuffer.
 Received an instance of ReadableStream